Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Electrical On-chip Communication Security

-\citeauthor{daoud2018routing} \cite{daoud2018routing} propose a HT that results in DoS attack by misrouting packets.
+\textbf{DoS by Misrouting:} \citeauthor{daoud2018routing} \cite{daoud2018routing} propose an HT that results in a DoS attack by misrouting packets.
 The proposed attack will cause deadlocks and virtual link failures.
-The HT can be implemented in malicious router with only 0.2\% of additional overhead which can be considered insignificant to detect.
+The HT can be implemented in a malicious router with only 0.2\% of additional overhead, which is insignificant to detect.
 The HT has an inactive and waiting state which is even harder to detect.
-In attacking state, the router will simply misroute the packet to incorrect output port.
-For example, if the packet need to be switched to south output port according to XY routing, the HT will direct it to the east output port.
-The experimental results show that the attack will result in reduction of number of received packets by the destination. \citeauthor{manju2020sectar} \cite{manju2020sectar} also talks about DoS attack by misrouting the packets at routers and attack selected set of nodes.
-The misrouting will also affect the flow control and results in injection suppression which will eventually freeze the communication in NoC.
-Similar to the threat model used in \cite{daoud2018routing}, this paper is also used threat model where router is malicious.
-Furthermore, they assumed that there is only one such infected router to avoid significant change in power consumption which will lead in detection of the HT.
-HT inserted to the router in pre-silicon stage either by adversary having access to design or by untrusted CAD tool.
-The HT will maliciously assign the head flit of the packet to a wrong output port where the rest of the packet will follow the misrouted path due to wormhole routing.
+The router will misroute the packet to an incorrect output port in the attacking state.
+For example, if the packet needs to be switched to the south output port according to XY routing, the HT will direct it to the east output port.
+The experimental results show that the attack will reduce the number of received packets by the destination. \citeauthor{manju2020sectar} \cite{manju2020sectar} also talks about a DoS attack that uses a similar threat model as \cite{daoud2018routing} and misroutes packets at routers and attacking a selected set of nodes.
+The misrouting will also affect the flow control and result in injection suppression, eventually freezing the communication in NoC.
+HT is inserted into the router in the pre-silicon stage either by an adversary with access to design or by an untrusted CAD tool.
+The HT will maliciously assign the head flit of the packet to the wrong output port, where the rest of the packet will follow the misrouted path due to wormhole routing.
 The misrouted packet counting cache coherence message will significantly degrade performance.
 When running SPEC CPU benchmarks~\cite{henning2000spec}, the HT infected router in NoC will result in only 80\% delivery rate while 20\% packets are lost in ping-pong inside the NoC.
 The attack will also increase average packet latency by 87\% compared to the baseline without HT.